Hgoatly/Discover-Skane/testing.md

   - **Actual Result**: When 'Show on Map' is clicked, the map is visible, and the image is hidden.
   - **Pass/Fail**: Pass.

+    - Screenshot of the 'Lakes' card, with the map clearly visible, after 'Show on Map' has been clicked.

     <div align="center">
     <img src="assets/images/readme-images/lakes-map-screenshot.jpg" alt="Screenshot of the Hammarsjön infowindow on the lakes card map">
     </div>